ignite/cli/docs/contributing/index.md

 ## Viewing docs builds

-There are two ways to see what your changes will look like in production before the updated pages are published.
+Use a preview to see what your changes will look like in production before the updated pages are published.

-- When a PR is ready for review, you can see a `Docs Deploy Preview / build_and_deploy (pull_request)` preview on a GitHub actions URL that is unique for that PR.
 - While a PR is in draft mode, you can rely on using the preview feature in Markdown.
+- After the PR moves from **Draft** to **Ready for review**, the CI status checks generate a deploy preview.
+This preview stays up to date as you continue to work and commit new changes to the same branch.
+A `Docs Deploy Preview / build_and_deploy (pull_request)` preview on a GitHub actions URL is unique for that PR.